Ometria/ometria.ios_sdk/README.md

 }
 ```

-With all these timely provided, Ometria should have the information it requires in order to be able to deliver and gather information on relevant push notifications, and the way users interact with them.
+With all these timely provided, the Ometria SDK should have the information it needs to deliver push notifications to users and gather information on interacting with them.

 5\.
 Event tracking guide
 ------------------------